The electoral result in Portugal places the popular Europeans facing the dilemma of their relationship with the extreme right |

 The dilemma of EU conservatives over their identity also raises the question of what will happen to the grand coalition between the EPP and the Socialists and Democrats (S&D) that has governed the EU institutions for decades, most recently with the liberals as a hinge.
 Will that great coalition break up?
 Von der Leyen, for example, although she is the favorite to repeat as head of the Community Executive, moves in a very complicated balance because she needs the governments of the Member States of all colors to propose her and then that new kaleidoscopic European Parliament that come out of the polls confirm it.
 Hence the elasticity of her cordon sanitaire.

 The socialists have already warned the German conservative that alliances with the extreme right are a red line.
 “We have to guarantee the future of the EU and maintain alliances with pro-European political forces,” says Iratxe García, president of the S&D group in the European Parliament.
-“We are concerned about the drift of the EPP,” says García, who has accused the leader of the European conservatives of “whitewashing and normalizing” the extreme right, leaving loopholes for pacts with ultra parties.
+“We are concerned regarding the drift of the EPP,” says García, who has accused the leader of the European conservatives of “whitewashing and normalizing” the extreme right, leaving loopholes for pacts with ultra parties.

 Ignacio Molina believes that what the EPP is going to do is precisely to avoid this dilemma regarding its relations.
 “They can navigate the idea of the grand coalition, or at least pretend not to break it.
 They have almost no choice, since the prime ministers of five relevant Member States [Alemania, Francia, España, Dinamarca y Bélgica] They are not from the EPP and would not support a Von der Leyen who makes a pact with the extreme right.
-However, later they can build a legislative coalition for specific policies in which they could agree more to the right,” says the expert.
+However, later they can build a legislative coalition for specific policies in which they might agree more to the right,” says the expert.
 And he adds: “If that great coalition were definitively broken [entre el PPE y el S&D]the EU and its legitimacy would suffer.”

 Follow all the international information on Facebook y Xor our weekly newsletter.